-(i) the advertisement for bids shall be made at such time prior to the 1 2 disposal or contract, through such methods, and on such terms and condi-3 tions as shall permit full and free competition consistent with the 4 value and nature of the property;

-- (ii) all bids shall be publicly disclosed at the time and place stated in the advertisement; and - 7 (iii) the award shall be made with reasonable promptness by notice to 8 the responsible bidder whose bid, conforming to the invitation for bids, 9 will be most advantageous to the authority, price and other factors considered; provided, that all bids may be rejected when it is in the 10 11 public interest to do so. - (c) Disposals and contracts for disposal of property may be negotiated or made by public auction without regard to clauses (a) and (b) of this subparagraph but subject to obtaining such competition as is feasible under the circumstances, if: - 16 (i) the personal property involved has qualities separate from the 17 utilitarian purpose of such property, such as artistic quality, antiquity, historical significance, rarity, or other quality of similar effect, 18 19 that would tend to increase its value, or if the personal property is to 20 be sold in such quantity that, if it were disposed of under clauses (a) 21 and (b) of this subparagraph, would adversely affect the state or local market for such property, and the estimated fair market value of such 22 property and other satisfactory terms of disposal can be obtained by 23 24 negotiation; - (ii) the fair market value of the property does not exceed fifty thousand dollars; - (iii) bid prices after advertising therefor are not reasonable, either as to all or some part of the property, or have not been independently arrived at in open competition; - (iv) the disposal will be to the state or any political subdivision, and the estimated fair market value of the property and other satisfactory terms of disposal are obtained by negotiation; - (v) under those circumstances permitted by subparagraph five of this paragraph; or - (vi) such action is otherwise authorized by law. - (d) (i) An explanatory statement shall be prepared of the circumstances of each disposal by negotiation of: - (A) any personal property which has an estimated fair market value in excess of fifty thousand dollars; - (B) any real property that has an estimated fair market value in excess of fifty thousand dollars; - 42 (C) any real property disposed of at below fair market value or for a 43 nominal price. - (ii) Each such statement shall be transmitted to the persons entitled 45 to receive copies of the report required under paragraph b of this subdivision not less than ninety days in advance of such disposal, and a copy thereof shall be preserved in the files of the authority. - (5) (a) No property owned, leased or otherwise in the control of the 48 authority may be sold, leased, or otherwise alienated for less than its 49 50 fair market value except: - 51 (i) if the purchaser, lessee or transferee is a government or other public entity, and the terms and conditions of the disposition require 52 that the ownership and use of the asset will remain with the government 53 54 or any other public entity; or - 55 (ii) if the authority seeks to dispose of property for less than its 56 fair market value to other than a governmental entity the authority shall provide written notification thereof to the mayor, the city comptroller, the state legislature and the New York city council.
+- (i) the advertisement for bids shall be made at such time prior to the 1 disposal or contract, through such methods, and on such terms and condi-2 tions as shall permit full and free competition consistent with the 3 4 value and nature of the property; - 5 (ii) all bids shall be publicly disclosed at the time and place stated 6 in the advertisement; and - 7 (iii) the award shall be made with reasonable promptness by notice to 8 the responsible bidder whose bid, conforming to the invitation for bids, 9 will be most advantageous to the authority, price and other factors 10 considered; provided, that all bids may be rejected when it is in the 11 public interest to do so. - (c) Disposals and contracts for disposal of property may be negotiated or made by public auction without regard to clauses (a) and (b) of this 13 14 subparagraph but subject to obtaining such competition as is feasible under the circumstances, if: - (i) the personal property involved has qualities separate from the 16 17 utilitarian purpose of such property, such as artistic quality, antiquity, historical significance, rarity, or other quality of similar effect, 18 that would tend to increase its value, or if the personal property is to 19 20 be sold in such quantity that, if it were disposed of under clauses (a) 21 and (b) of this subparagraph, would adversely affect the state or local 22 market for such property, and the estimated fair market value of such property and other satisfactory terms of disposal can be obtained by 23 24 negotiation; - 25 (ii) the fair market value of the property does not exceed fifty thousand dollars; 26 - 27 (iii) bid prices after advertising therefor are not reasonable, either as to all or some part of the property, or have not been independently 28 arrived at in open competition; 29 - 30 (iv) the disposal will be to the state or any political subdivision, and the estimated fair market value of the property and other satisfac-31 32 tory terms of disposal are obtained by negotiation; - 33 (v) under those circumstances permitted by subparagraph five of this 34 paragraph; or - (vi) such action is otherwise authorized by law. - (d) (i) An explanatory statement shall be prepared of the circumstances of each disposal by negotiation of: - (A) any personal property which has an estimated fair market value in 38 39 excess of fifty thousand dollars; - (B) any real property that has an estimated fair market value in excess of fifty thousand dollars; - 42 (C) any real property disposed of at below fair market value or for a 43 nominal price. - (ii) Each such statement shall be transmitted to the persons entitled to receive copies of the report required under paragraph b of this subdivision not less than ninety days in advance of such disposal, and a copy thereof shall be preserved in the files of the authority. - 48 (5) (a) No property owned, leased or otherwise in the control of the authority may be sold, leased, or otherwise alienated for less than its 49 50 fair market value except: - (i) if the purchaser, lessee or transferee is a government or other 51 52 public entity, and the terms and conditions of the disposition require that the ownership and use of the asset will remain with the government 53 or any other public entity; or 54 - (ii) if the authority seeks to dispose of property for less than its 55 fair market value to other than a governmental entity the authority 56